 Your IP address is your personal identifier on the internet.
-Although it doesn't reveal too much information, criminals can use it to pinpoint your location, get your private info, track your activity, or hack your device.
-In other words, your IP in the wrong hands can put a target on your back.
+Although it doesn't reveal too much information, bad actors can use it to pinpoint your location, get your private info, track your activity, or hack your device.
+In other words, your IP in the wrong hands can put a target on your back or make it look like you're the one enacting cybercrimes.

 What is an IP address?